headwirecom/aem-solr-search/aemsolrsearch-proxy/README.md

         GET http://localhost:8899/solrproxy?corename=collection1&qt=/select&q=*

-2. Or to build this proxy and run on some other application server, then you the following command:
+2. Or if you want to build this proxy application and run on some other application server, then use the following command:

          $ mvn clean package